aqoraj/PowerFactory/README.md

 # PowerFactory - Useful Scripts and Tools

 Welcome to the PowerFactory Scripts and Tools repository!
-These scripts were created for the master's thesis and are used to mainly receive gis information from OpenStreetMap and to integrate them into PowerFactory.
+These scripts were created for my thesis and are used to mainly receive geoinformation from OpenStreetMap and integrate them into different PowerFactory elements.

 ## Table of Contents